 - US News & World Report High Performing Hospitals for congestive heart failure procedures (Santa Rosa Memorial Hospital) in 2019

 - Healthgrades Five Star Recipient for Treatment of Heart Attack and Heart Failure in 2021 (Santa Rosa Memorial Hospital)

 - Healthgrades: Five Star Recipient for Treatment of Sepsis for 5 Years in a Row and for Treatment of Respiratory Failure for 4 Years in a Row (Santa Rosa Memorial Hospital)

 - Healthgrades: Recipient of the Healthgrades 2021 General Surgery Excellence Award™; Named Among the Top 10% in the Nation for General Surgery in 2021; Five Star Recipient for Treatment of Bowel Obstruction for 4 Years in a Row; and Five Star Recipient for Gallbladder Removal Surgery in 2021 (Santa Rosa Memorial Hospital)

-- American Heart Association 2020 Get With The Guidelines® Silver Plus Quality Achievement Award ( Santa Rosa Memorial Hospital and Petaluma Valley Hospital).
-In addition, Santa Rosa Memorial qualified for recognition on the Target: Stroke Honor Roll and Petaluma Valley Hospital achieved the Type 2 Diabetes Target Honor Roll
+- American Heart Association 2020 Get With The Guidelines® Silver Plus Quality Achievement Award.
+In addition, Santa Rosa Memorial qualified for recognition on the Target: Stroke Honor Roll.

 - Healthgrades: 2021 Stroke Care Excellence Award™; Named Among the Top 10% in the Nation for Treatment of Stroke in 2021